Originally published August 14, 2020, by Rocky Trifari. Last updated on April 6, 2021.

-So you’ve thought about starting a website.
+So you’re thinking about starting a website.
 Great!

 Choosing a Host